The Jump is a new digital school that helps students make the jump to an industry-ready web developer job.

 Negatives?
 Just documentation, no way to have conversations, no alerts, no calendar.

-After I finished with my initial research.
-I created a persona to focus in on the types of users I would be designing for.
-Billy was the persona that I came up with.
+After I finished my initial research.
+I created a persona to focus in on the types of users that I would be designing for.
+From all of the data I collected and talks that I had, Billy was the persona that I came up.
+He represents the thoughts and feelings that came up during my research.

 With my initial wireframes, I found this the most difficult to do because I was working on a brand new project with no previous designs to work upon.
 I learnt that just starting the process and iterating on ideas was better than thinking about an optimal design first.
 I went from homework on individual pages to a Facebook feed style and went with a more week to week based course with a messenger feature to talk to the teacher.